Kawa-oneechan/Asspull3X-roms/readme.md

 ### `devprinter`
 A small "Hello World" variant that demonstrates how to identify and use an external line printer device.

-### `disktest`
-A disk navigator that *might* become part of the BIOS.

 ### `fromdisk`
 Hello World, but as a file on a bootable diskette.
 It compiles straight into `_disk2_` as an `app` file ("*a*ss*p*ull *p*rogram").
 The BIOS can then detect its presence.

 ### `helloworld`
-Much the same, but as a cart application.
+Much the same as `fromdisk`, but as a cart application.

 ### `lab`
 This defies description.
 It has been many things, all buried in comment blocks.

-### `ranmya`
-A more graphical Hello World featuring the *previous*, placeholder mascot.
-Should be updated and renamed.

 ### `malloctest`
 An attempt at stress-testing heap memory.

 ### `midipiano`
 A toy piano.
-Use the keyboard to play notes, change octaves with the arrow keys
+Use the keyboard to play notes, change octaves with the left and right arrow keys, and change instruments with the up and down arrow keys.

+### `navigator`
+A disk navigator, *Norton Commander*-style that *might* become part of the BIOS.

+### `ranmya`
+A more graphical Hello World featuring the *previous*, placeholder mascot.
+Should be updated and renamed.

+### `rpg`
+A work-in-progress JRPG framework.

 ### `salanyander`
 An attempt to make a Gradius-style horizontal space shooter.